Latest JOE (JOE) News Update

 1. OKX Delists JOE Margin Pair (23 July 2025)

-Overview: OKX removed JOE/USDT from margin trading, citing low liquidity and compliance needs.
-Open positions faced forced liquidation after 23 July, though spot trading remains unaffected.
+Overview: OKX removed JOE/USDT from margin trading, citing low liquidity and platform optimization.
+Open positions faced forced liquidation after the 23 July deadline, though spot trading remains unaffected.

 3. Kraken Lists JOE (7 July 2025)

-Overview: Kraken added JOE spot trading, broadening its reach to the exchange’s 10M+ users.
-Initial volume surged but tapered to $6.03M within weeks.
+Overview: Kraken added JOE to its spot trading roster, broadening its reach to the exchange’s user base.

 Conclusion